 Collecting logs and reproducing issues slow down the diagnostics and degrade the user experience.
-This release provides the Tracing On feature to ease such efforts.
+The Tracing On feature eases such efforts.
 Tracing is enabled for the Linux VDA by default.

 By default, Log Output Path is set to /var/log/xdl/hdx.log, Max Log Size is set to 200 MB, and you can save up to two old log files under Log Output Path.

 setlog values log_path (Log Output Path) = /var/log/xdl/hdx.log log_size (Max Log Size (MiB)) = 200 log_count (Max Old Log Files) = 2